taranjeet/taranjeet.github.io/_posts/2016-06-15-integrating-coveralls-in-a-python-project.md

 of the project.
 When any commit is pushed or a pull request is created, a webhook is triggered, which initiates the travis and it then checks the build process.

-Initially greb had only a travis integration, which looked something like
+Initially, greb had only a travis integration, which looked something like

 ```
 language: python